swipswaps/objectiv-analytics/backend/objectiv_backend/snowplow/docs/gcp.md

 If BQ is only used for Objectiv, there are obviously a lot of unused columns, often not even populated.
 This can be solved in a few steps (as it's not possible to simply drop columns from BQ):
 1. Stop the Snowplow bigquery streamloader, to make sure we don't lose any data during the migration
-2. [optional] Create a backup of the events table (using GCS / copy table, etc)
+2. [optional] Create a backup of the events table
+3. Create a copy of the events table called `events_copy`
+4. Drop the `events` table
-3. Query desired columns:
+5. Query desired columns:
 ```sql
 SELECT app_id, platform, etl_tstamp, collector_tstamp, event, event_id,
   v_tracker, v_collector, v_etl, user_ipaddress, network_userid,